thirdweb-example/thirdweb-stripe/README.md

 yarn dev
 ```

-Now, you can navigate to [http://localhost:3000](http://localhost:3000) to visit the client side page where you can connect a wallet, sign-in with ethereum and view the payload, and use the payload to authenticate with the backend.
+Now, you can navigate to [http://localhost:3000](http://localhost:3000) to visit the client side page where you can connect a wallet, authenticate, and subscribe.

 ## Learn More